Peskarski/vano-vhs/src/pages/products/стойка-rode-psa-1.md

 ---
 templateKey: product-post
-title: Стойка Rode PSA-1
+title: The Rode PSA-1 stand
-description: На такую не страшно поставить микрофон. В комплект не входит шокмаунт и поп-фильтр.
+description: No problem putting a microphone on this one.
+No shockmount or pop filter is included.
 featuredimage: /img/rode_tripod_template.jpg
 price: $ 98
 ---